Fire Fighter Cancer Awareness Month

 PFAS

-PFAS, or per and polyfluoroalkyl substances, is a large family of manmade chemicals that have been used in industry and consumer products worldwide since the 1950s.
+PFAS, or per and poly-fluoroalkyl substances, is a large family of artificial chemicals used in industry and consumer products worldwide since the 1950s.
 PFAS is used in fire fighter turnout gear and poses an unnecessary occupational threat.
-The IAFF is actively working to ensure that a pathway exists for PFAS-free alternatives to the current materials used in turnout gear.
+The IAFF is actively working on behalf of members to pursue next-generation, toxin-free protective gear.

 Presumptive Health Initiative

-Find out what is covered in your state/province under presumptive care for cancer (along with behavioral health, heart disease, infectious disease and lung disease):
+Find out about cancers covered in your state/province under presumptive care, along with behavioral health, heart disease, infectious disease, and lung disease.

-As part of a mutual desire to help fire fighters and EMS personnel who are impacted by cancer, the American Cancer Society (ACS) and the International Association of Fire Fighters (IAFF) are working together to fight cancer in the fire service.
+As part of a mutual desire to help fire fighters and emergency medical workers impacted by cancer, the American Cancer Society (ACS) and the International Association of Fire Fighters are working together to fight cancer in the fire service.

-The IAFF-ACS collaboration will provide new resources, tools and prevention techniques to help protect fire fighters with the hope of preventing future disease, while providing critical patient support services across the country to improve the quality of life for fire fighters living with cancer and advocating for improved access to care.
+The IAFF-ACS collaboration will provide new resources, tools, and prevention techniques to help protect fire fighters with the hope of preventing future diseases, while providing critical patient support services across the country to improve the quality of life for fire fighters living with cancer and advocating for improved access to care.

 NIOSH Firefighter Cancer Study

 In 2010, the Center for Disease Control (CDC)’s National Institute for Occupational Safety and Health (NIOSH) researchers, with funding assistance from the U.S. Fire Administration, launched a multi-year study to examine whether fire fighters have a higher risk of cancer and other causes of death due to job exposures.
-The study was designed to address limitations of previous firefighter cancer research.
+The study was designed to address the limitations of previous fire fighter cancer research.

 National Firefighter Registry

-Following the passage of the Firefighter Cancer Registry Act in July 2018, the Centers for Disease Control (CDC) is now directed to undertake the collection of detailed data on the occurrence of cancer in fire fighters.
-The ultimate goal of the registry is to better understand the link between workplace exposures and cancer among fire fighters with the potential to provide a better understanding of cancer risk among under-represented populations of fire fighters.
+Following the passage of the Firefighter Cancer Registry Act in July 2018, the Centers for Disease Control (CDC) is now directed to collect detailed data on cancer in fire fighters.
+The ultimate goal of the registry is to better understand the link between workplace exposures and cancer among fire fighters, with the potential to provide a better understanding of cancer risk among under-represented populations of fire fighters.